The Feast Days

 Notice what YaHoWaH says will happen in the restored future: all flesh will come to worship before Him from new moon to new moon and from Shabbat to Shabbat.
 Both are still operating in YaHoWaH's future vision.
 Neither has been cancelled or replaced.

 The Full Moon is also significant.
-Several of the major feasts fall at the full moon, the middle of the Hebrew month, when the moon is at its brightest and most visible.
+Several of the major feasts fall on the full moon, the middle of the Hebrew month, when the moon is at its brightest and most visible.
 Pesach (Passover) begins on the 14th of Nisan, a full moon.
 Sukkot (Tabernacles) begins on the 15th of Tishrei, a full moon.
 YaHoWaH arranged His greatest gatherings to happen when the night sky is at its most illuminated, so that even those traveling after sunset could find their way.

 "He appointed the moon for seasons: the sun knoweth his going down."